Sheila Hancock

+In film and television, Hancock’s credits include Carry On Cleo (1964), The Wildcats of St Trinian's (1980), Buster (1988), Three Men and a Little Lady (1990), The Boy in the Striped Pyjamas (2008), and Edie (2017).
+She was twice nominated for the British Academy Television Award for Best Actress, for The Russian Bride (2001) and Bedtime (2002).

-Early life
+Early life and education

-Sheila Cameron Hancock was born in Blackgang on the Isle of Wight, the daughter of Enrico Cameron Hancock and Ivy Louise (née Woodward).
-Enrico Hancock was the son of a Thomas Cook employee, and grew up in Milan.
-He worked for Vickers, and was previously a publican and hotel manager for the Brakspear Brewery, working on the Isle of Wight, in Berkshire, and at King's Cross, London.
-Ivy Hancock worked at Hedley Mitchells, a department store in Erith, setting up a café and theatre booking office there after working in gloves and lingerie, having previously worked alongside her husband in pubs and hotels; before her marriage she had worked at a Lewisham pub and a flower shop at Greenwich.
+Sheila Cameron Hancock was born on 22 February 1933 in Blackgang on the Isle of Wight, the daughter of Enrico Cameron Hancock and Ivy Louise (née Woodward).

-After leaving the hospitality industry in 1938, the Hancocks moved to a semi-detached house in Latham Road, Bexleyheath, which Hancock considered "dreadfully dull" compared to "the rough and tumble" of King's Cross.
-Hancock recalled that there was a sense that "we had definitely gone up in the world... became lower-middle-class."
 Her sister Billie was seven years older.
+After Enrico and Ivy left the hospitality industry in 1938, the Hancocks moved to a semi-detached house in Latham Road, Bexleyheath, which Hancock considered dull compared to "the rough and tumble" of King's Cross.
+She later recalled that there was a sense that "we had definitely gone up in the world... became lower-middle-class".

 Hancock was educated at St Etheldreda's Convent at Ely Place, Holborn, then at Upton Road Junior School and Upland Junior School.
-After wartime evacuation to Wallingford, Oxfordshire (at that time, in Berkshire) and to Crewkerne, Somerset, Hancock attended the Dartford County Grammar School and the Royal Academy of Dramatic Art.
+After wartime evacuation to Wallingford, Oxfordshire (at that time in Berkshire), and to Crewkerne, Somerset, Hancock attended Dartford County Grammar School.

+Hancock furthered her acting education at the Royal Academy of Dramatic Art (RADA), graduating in 1952 with an Acting (RADA Diploma).